Please don’t tell me it’s true?

 Unlike Squarespace, WordPress is free and open source, meaning hundreds of people all over the world contribute to consistently improving the tool.
-It also means you have the freedom to use the platform for anything without paying for a licence.
+More importantly, it means you have the freedom to use the platform for anything without paying for a licence.

-WordPress is built by the people, for the people and maintained by a thriving community of developers globally.
+WordPress is built for the people, by the people and is maintained by a thriving community of developers globally.

 It started off as a tool used primarily by bloggers but over the years has evolved into a full CMS used by many popular websites such as The New York Times, Disney and Facebook.